-Starting in the third and fourth quarter of 2018, the contracts operations group at Automation Anywhere saw a big increase in business as more organizations started to understand the benefits and value of automating their processes.
-The business was fast-moving, involving the review and processing of all commercial documents for signature, including order forms, statements of work, and governing agreements, working closely with our company’s sales team.
+Starting in the third and fourth quarters of 2018, the contracts operations group at Automation Anywhere saw a big increase in business as more organizations started to understand the benefits and value of automating their processes.
+The business was fast-moving, involving the review and processing of all commercial documents for signature, including order forms, statements of work, and governing agreements, and working closely with our company’s sales team.

 We knew we needed to work differently to keep up with the pace.
 We simply didn’t have enough people in our group to handle all of the tasks.
 Team members were working late into the night, over holidays, and on weekends.
 And, we’d wake up early to people pinging us from all over the world asking for the status of their orders or wondering when they would be processed.

 At first, we did what most companies would do: we outsourced some of the manual, repetitive work to a third-party contracting group.
 But when that was not enough to support the demand, we decided to explore another option.
 Since we’re a provider of intelligent automation software bots, why not leverage our own technology?

 We partnered with our technology team to create, at this point, three customized bots to automate various aspects of contract management.
 One addresses our need to update the status of document requests within Salesforce and to archive those documents once signed.
 Another focuses on preparing Adobe Sign envelopes for signatures.
 And the third is about cleaning up our queues to ensure accurate reporting.
 The development and implementation of the bots went smoothly through great and trusting collaboration between our group and the technology team.